-The Theo Epstein era in Chicago is over.
+(670 The Score) The Theo Epstein era is over for the Cubs.

 Epstein, 46, will step down as the Cubs’ president of baseball operations and leave the organization after nine seasons, the team announced Tuesday.
 General manager Jed Hoyer has been promoted to be the new president of baseball operations.
 The moves will be effective this Friday.